SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 **3. View the results**

-Next,Go to the project explorer > expand rhamt-report on the left hand side.
+Next, go to the project explorer > expand rhamt-report on the left hand side.
 Right click on index.html and click on preview to view the landing page.

 You should see the landing page for the report: